Stamp Technique Part 1

 Final result after 3 months post-op.

-Another case resolved by using the same Stamp Technique.
+Another case solved by using the same Stamp Technique.

 After teflon removal and before final light-curing.

-Clinicians must pay very careful attention to properly remove all excess and distorsions using tugnsten burs and silicone points.
+Clinicians must pay very careful attention to properly remove all excess and distortions using tungsten burs and silicone points.